jessemcbrower/compliments/README.md

 ### Localization
 Skill package includes `en-US`, `en-GB`, `en-CA`, `en-AU` models.
 Update invocation names per locale if desired and redeploy with ASK CLI.

+### Optional: DynamoDB follow-up preferences
+Create a table with primary key `pk` (String).
+Set `USER_PREFS_TABLE` to this table name.
+Users can say:
+- "enable follow ups" to opt in to a quick "Want another?" prompt
+- "disable follow ups" to opt out